hbgolze/hbgolze.github.io/_includes/umo-book.md

-We published a book! 🎉
+Are you interested in having a copy of the past problems in a physical format?

-***Puzzle and Proof: A Decade of Problems from the Utah Math Olympiad*** compiles problems and solutions from the first ten years of the UMO, including flyer problems.
+***Puzzle and Proof: A Decade of Problems from the Utah Math Olympiad*** compiles problems and solutions from the first ten years of the UMO, including all flyer problems and their solutions.
 You can find more information at any of the links below:

 <center><span>
 <a class="registerlink" href="https://www.routledge.com/Puzzle-and-Proof-A-Decade-of-Problems-from-the-Utah-Math-Olympiad/Dittmer-Golze-Molnar-Stanford/p/book/9781032755526">CRC Press</a>